minio/minio-service/linux-systemd/README.md

 ## Override default keys.

 By default minio reads credentials from `${HOME}/.minio/config.json`.
-You can override these values with custom credentials in `/etc/default/minio`.
+You can override these values by adding custom credentials in `/etc/default/minio`.

 ```
 cat <<EOT >> /etc/default/minio
 # Access Key of the server.